 For the sticky rice: Place the rice in a medium saucepan or other pot with a tight-fitting lid, and cover with cool water.
 Swirl the rice in the water, and pour off the water.
 Repeat 2 or 3 times or until the water is mostly clear.
 The last time, pour everything into a fine mesh strainer and drain the rice well.

 Immediately after the rest period, remove the lid and stir in the seasoned vinegar.
 Fold to thoroughly coat each grain, breaking up any clumps.
 Allow the rice to cool to room temperature before using to make sushi or sashimi.
-For sushi bowls, use immediately or at room temperature.
-(When I do reheat leftover sushi rice, I use the microwave and find it helpful to add a light sprinkle of water and cover the rice with a damp paper towel.)
+Helpful hint: Cover with a damp towel lightly touching the surface to prevent the rice from drying out.

 If you’d like to make sushi bowls that include nori:

-- Toast the nori: In a large skillet over medium heat, warm a sheet of nori until it’s crisp enough to crumble easily, flipping halfway, about 5 minutes.
+Toast the nori: In a large skillet over medium heat, warm a sheet of nori until it’s crisp enough to crumble easily, flipping halfway, about 5 minutes.
 It will turn a brighter shade of green.
 Alternatively, for a speedier toasting method, you may hold the sheet of nori with tongs and carefully heat it over a gas burner set to low.

-- Remove from heat and tear the nori sheet into quarters.
+Remove from heat and tear the nori sheet into quarters.
 Next, directly over the pot of rice and using your hands, crumble each quarter into very small pieces and drop them right into the pot (do this right after cooking, resting, and adding the seasoned vinegar to the rice).
 Stir the nori into the rice and set the rice aside to cool as directed.
 Toasted nori adds a subtle, briny flavor to the rice and can also be using as a topping or garnish on the sushi bowls.